 Dr. Burke Harris’ career has been dedicated to serving vulnerable communities and combating the root causes of health disparities.
-After completing her residency at Stanford, she founded a clinic in one of San Francisco’s most underserved communities, Bayview Hunters Point.
-It was there that Burke Harris observed that, despite the implementation of national best-practices for immunizations, asthma, obesity treatment and other preventive health measures, her patients still faced outsized risks for poor health, development, and behavioral outcomes.

-Drawing in research from the CDC and Kaiser Permanente, Dr. Burke Harris identified Adverse Childhood Experiences as a major risk factor affecting the health of her patients.
+After completing her MPH at Harvard and residency at Stanford, she founded a clinic in one of San Francisco’s most underserved communities, Bayview Hunters Point.
+It was there that Burke Harris identified Adverse Childhood Experiences as a major risk factor affecting the health of her patients and applied research from the CDC and Kaiser Permanente to develop a novel clinical screening protocol.

-In 2011, she founded the Center for Youth Wellness to advance pediatric medicine, raise public awareness, and transform the way society responds to children exposed to Adverse Childhood Experiences (ACEs) and toxic stress.
-She also founded and led the Bay Area Research Consortium on Toxic Stress and Health, to advance scientific screening and treatment of toxic stress.
+In 2011, she founded the Center for Youth Wellness to advance pediatric medicine, raise public awareness, and transform the way society responds to children exposed to ACEs and toxic stress.
+In this role, she founded the Bay Area Research Consortium on Toxic Stress and Health and led the first-ever randomized-controlled trial to validate ACE screening and assess treatment of toxic stress.

-Her work has been profiled in best-selling books including “How Children Succeed” by Paul Tough and “Hillbilly Elegy” by J.D.
-Vance as well as in Jamie Redford’s feature film, “Resilience”.
-It has also been featured on NPR, CNN and Fox News as well as in USA Today and the New York Times.
+Her work has been profiled in best-selling books including How Children Succeed by Paul Tough and Hillbilly Elegy by J.D.
+Vance as well as in Jamie Redford’s feature film, Resilience.
+She has also been featured on NPR, CNN, and Fox News as well as in USA Today and the New York Times.

-Dr. Burke Harris’ TED Talk, “How Childhood Trauma Affects Health Across the Lifetime” has been viewed more than 6 million times.
-Her book “The Deepest Well: Healing the Long-Term Effects of Childhood Adversity” was called “indispensable” by The New York Times.
+Dr. Burke Harris’ TED Talk, “How Childhood Trauma Affects Health Across the Lifetime” has been viewed more than 10 million times.
+Her book The Deepest Well: Healing the Long-Term Effects of Childhood Adversity was called “indispensable” by The New York Times.

 Dr. Nadine Burke Harris was already known as a crusading physician delivering targeted care to vulnerable children.
 But it was Diego—a boy who had stopped growing after a sexual assault—who galvanized her journey to uncover the connections between toxic stress and lifelong illnesses.

 The stunning news of Burke Harris’s research is just how deeply our bodies can be imprinted by ACEs—adverse childhood experiences like abuse, neglect, parental addiction, mental illness, and divorce.
-Childhood adversity changes our biological systems, and lasts a lifetime.
+Childhood adversity changes our biological systems and lasts a lifetime.
 For anyone who has faced a difficult childhood, or who cares about the millions of children who do, the fascinating scientific insight and innovative, acclaimed health interventions in The Deepest Well represent vitally important hope for preventing lifelong illness for those we love and for generations to come.

 BOOST is proud to bring prominent experts, researchers, and leaders to our General Sessions.
 We have created a useful guide to support your learning prior to attending the BOOST Conference.
-Download our guide on How to Educate Your Team on Dr. Nadine Burke Harris and share these with your team so you know what to expect from our 2020 BOOST Conference Keynote Speaker.
+Download our guide on How to Educate Your Team on Dr. Nadine Burke Harris and share these with your team so you know what to expect from our 2024 BOOST Conference Keynote Speaker.

 Click the image to download.